Harry Laurent

 Harry John Laurent, VC (15 April 1895 – 9 December 1987) was a New Zealand recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Born in Tarata, Laurent was a grocer's assistant when he volunteered in May 1915 to serve in the First World War with the New Zealand Expeditionary Force (NZEF).
 He was posted to the 2nd Battalion of the New Zealand Rifle Brigade and from 1916 served on the Western Front.
 It was on 12 September 1918, during an engagement that followed the Second Battle of Bapaume, that he performed the actions that led to him being honoured with the VC.
 He ended the war as a second lieutenant.
 Discharged from the NZEF, he returned to civilian life but was recalled to active duty during the Second World War and was involved in the Home Guard.
 He was the last surviving New Zealand VC recipient of the First World War at the time of his death in 1987.

 Early life

 Henry John Laurent, known as Harry, was born on 15 April 1895 in Tarata, in the Taranaki region of New Zealand.
 His father, John, and mother, Mary, were farmers.
 His family was of French descent, his grandfather, a former officer in the French Army, having emigrated to New Zealand in 1852.
-The family moved to Hawera while Laurent was still a child.
+The family moved to Hāwera while Laurent was still a child.
 He attended Hawera District High School and after completing his education, he found work as a grocer's assistant.
 He also served with the Territorial Force, having joined at the age of 16.